 From Breckenridge, drive 8 miles south on Colorado 9.
 On a sharp corner of Colorado 9, turn west onto the 850 road (Blue Lakes road).
 It is 2 miles to the trailhead below the dam.
 Continue on Blue Lakes road as it climbs west.
 After 1.2 miles, keep right.
 After 1.4 miles, keep right again.
 By early June, the road is usually open to the dam.
 If not, drive as far as possible and hike the remainder of the road.
 There is a large parking area below the dam.

-The next major obstacle is a small wall with a large crack in the center - Photo #17.
-Drop down about 20 feet and climb the Class 3 rock near the crack.
-From the ridge crest, the crux of the route is now in full view - Photo #18.
-A large wall blocks easy passage to the summit.
-There are several ways to climb over the wall, but first you must descend from your current location.
-Turn right and down climb the south side of the ridge near some stable white rock, turn left, and walk over to the low point below the crux wall.
-It's easy to exceed Class 3 climbing in the crux area, so pick your line carefully.
-The easiest way may be to climb up the center of the wall, as seen in Photo #18.
-The lower ½ is fairly straightforward, but you are soon faced with steep rock and no easy way through.
-Pick your line and carefully gain the top of the crux.
-Photo #19 looks back at the previous point from the top of the crux wall.
-Hike 0.1 mile over to the top.
+Continue scrambling along the ridge to reach a small wall with a vertical crack - Photo #17.
+Drop a bit and climb Class 3 rock near the crack.
+Once back on the ridge crest, the crux of the route soon comes into view - a wall which blocks easy passage to the summit - Photo #18.
+First, downclimb the south (right) side of the ridge near some white rock and then turn left to reach the base of the wall.
+The easiest way up is to climb the center of the wall, as seen in Photo #18.
+The lower portion is fairly straightforward, but you're soon faced with steep rock and no easy way through.
+Pick your line and regain the ridge.
+Taken from the top of the crux, Photo #19 looks back along the ridge.
+The show is over - continue 0.1 mile over to the summit - Photo #20.

 This route requires solid Class 3 climbing skills and careful route finding.